-Last but not least, give half and half a good shake before using to make sure the texture is uniform.
+Give your half and half a good shake before using it.
+That ensures the texture is relatively uniform.

-When it comes to those tiny cups of half and half used as coffee creamer, they usually don’t require refrigeration.
-A cabinet in the kitchen, perhaps the same you keep the coffee, is good enough for them.
+Tiny half and half creamers don’t require refrigeration.
+A cabinet in the kitchen, perhaps the same one you keep your coffee beans in, is good enough for them.

 Can You Freeze Half and Half?

 When it comes to thawing, the fridge is the safest option.
-Or if you add it to a soup, you can just throw in the frozen cubes, which will quickly melt in the pot.
+Or, if you add it to a soup, you can just throw in the frozen cubes – they will quickly melt in the pot.